How can you find out the temperature of your PC without software

 GPU temperature in Windows 11 task manager

 The temperature displayed depends on the presence of a dedicated graphics card or a recent integrated GPU.
-If your Hardware is too old, or if your graphics card doesn’t support this feature, you won’t see any temperature displayed.
+If your hardware is too old, or if your graphics card doesn’t support this feature, you won’t see any temperature displayed.

 How can I check the temperature of my PC without installing software?